Sint Eustatius: Early history

-While the island may have been seen by Christopher Columbus in 1493, the first recorded sighting was in 1595 by Francis Drake and John Hawkis.
-From the first European settlement in the 17th century, until the early 19th century, St. Eustatius changed hands twenty-one times between the Netherlands, Britain, and France.
+The first confirmed European sighting occurred in 1595 during a voyage by Francis Drake and John Hawkins.
+Following initial European settlement in the 17th century until the early 19th century, control of Sint Eustatius changed twenty-one times among the Netherlands, Great Britain, and France.

-In 1625, English and French settlers arrived on the island.
-In 1629, the French built a wooden battery at the present-day location of Fort Oranje.
-Both the English and the French left the island within a few years due to lack of drinkable water.
+In 1625, English and French colonists arrived on the island.
+The French constructed a wooden battery in 1629 at the current location of Fort Oranje.
+Both groups abandoned the settlement within a few years due to limited fresh water resources.